shhivaakoppula/SHIVA_AI-Enhanced-Engagement-Tracker-for-Young-Learners_Infosys_Internship_Oct2024/README.md

    #  Video Processing
+   **Video processing involves manipulating and analyzing video data to improve quality, extract information, or enable specific functions like motion detection and object tracking.
+Techniques include frame-by-
+     frame enhancement, compression, and filtering for smooth playback or real-time processing.
+It’s crucial in fields like surveillance, streaming, and augmented reality.** <br />
 ## Libraries or Frame Works Used - opencv <br />
 ## Version - 4.10.0.84 <br />
 ## Developed Logics - <br />